 In the South, we eat fried tomatoes like potato chips.
-You can never eat just one- unless you are using Grand Champion-size tomatoes, then maybe, just maybe you could stop at one.
+You can never eat just one- unless you are using grand champion-size tomatoes, then maybe, just maybe you could stop at one.

-- 3 small to medium green tomatoes
+- 3 small to medium (unripe) green tomatoes

 - All-purpose flour